playcanvas/blog/_posts/2023-12-05-compressed-gaussian-splat-data.markdown

 ### Introduction

-[**Gaussian Splatting**](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) is a new method for digitizing and rendering real world objects.
+[**3D Gaussian Splatting**](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) is a new method for digitizing and rendering real world objects.
 With gaussian splatting, you can digitize a scene from a few photos using services like [Luma Labs](https://lumalabs.ai/) or [Polycam](https://poly.cam/).
 These services take the set of photos and generate a 3d Gaussian Splat scene in [PLY format](https://en.wikipedia.org/wiki/PLY_(file_format)).

 For example, here is a Gaussian Splat scene rendered in PlayCanvas.
 {% include playcanvas.html type="p" id="69cnpevQ" %}